acm-ucsb/poker-tournament-backend/README.md

 ### very broad baseline api

-- account for host, human and bot (handled by supabase with frontend or smth)
+- users: account for admin, human, and bot (handled by supabase with frontend)
-  - prob should keep track of money for each account
-- games, game state: `wss://<ip>:<port>/` like this for obserbing websocket state. prob just get websockets working and everything
+- game: supabase realtime, frontend listens to any changes made by backend on table
-- host: control games, start/stop, assigning human players
+- admin: control games, start/stop, assigning human players
-- human player: send message to websocket with move (only during their turn), can also be used for testing??
+- human player: send request to server with their raise_amt
 - submission: file uploads into template

 ### additional api stuff